Although most people know that they must handle animal products appropriately to prevent illness, fruits and vegetables can also carry harmful germs.

 According to the Environmental Working Group, a nonprofit organization, almost 70% of fruits and vegetables in the United States have pesticide residue, even after washing.

-Produce can become infected with harmful bacteria at different stages.
-During the growing phase, contamination can occur through:
+Produce can become infected with harmful bacteria at

 - animal contact

 - harmful substances in soil or water

 Fruits and vegetables can also become contaminated after harvesting.
 Even in our homes, produce can become contaminated as a result of improper storage and during food preparation.